-- 1. What additional information should we gather? - 2.
-What next steps should we take? - 3.
-How do we share our findings with other members of our school community?
+- What happened this year that seems to favor the percent positives?
+What were changes this year that seem to not work? - What additional information should we gather? - What next steps should we take? - How do we share our findings with other members of our school community?